LaserHydra/Backpacks/README.md

 - `backpacks.gui` -- Required to see the GUI button.
 - `backpacks.fetch` -- Required to use the `backpack.fetch` command.
 - `backpacks.keepondeath` -- Exempts players from having their backpack erased or dropped on death.
+- `backpacks.gather` -- Allows the player to enable gather mode per backpack page, which automatically transfers newly acquired inventory items to the backpack.
+- `backpacks.retrieve` -- Allows the player to enable retrieve mode per backpack page.
+Requires the Item Retriever plugin.
+When retrieve mode is enabled, the player can build, craft and more using items from their designated backpack pages.

 ### Size permissions